dinarly/Story/README.md

 The following individuals have inspired this project through their incredible contributions and have therefore helped to carve the idea into my mind of what I must build and how to build it.
 They have my sincere thanks:

-* Shigeru Miyamoto (Ocarina of Time is the reason I started writing code)
+* Shigeru Miyamoto (Ocarina of Time was the reason I started writing code)
 * Miguel Gomez (Interactive Simulation of Water Surfaces within Game Programming Gems helped me to build my first 3d app back in 2002)
 * Shaykh Abdalqadir as-Sufi (leader of the Darqawi-Shadhili-Qadiri Tariqa; the chain of transmission of the letters within The Darqawi Way — the wird is a most beloved gift)